 The second thing that happened was the company’s proprietary sales software began to get better and better.
 Employees were showing it off to friends who also worked in sales, and the company started getting a flurry of inbound requests.

-With the pain of running a service business, demand from the outside, and a growing belief that maybe they’d built something really strong in Close, they decided to give it a go and the product quickly grew legs.
+With the pain of running a SaaS billing business, demand from the outside, and a growing belief that maybe they’d built something really strong in Close, they decided to give it a go and the product quickly grew legs.

 “By the sixth month, it was quite clear to us that by the end of the year, this small piece of software with just five people working on it would make more revenue than the 45 people working on the services business.
 That's when we decided we needed to shift our attention and focus and go all in on the product side of the business.”

-2. Adapting for short and long-term SaaS growth strategies
+2. Adapting for short and long-term SaaS growth strategy

 The SaaS startup period is about sprinting, says Efti.
 It’s about building as much momentum as you can as quickly as possible to generate small results and then build on them.